Azure-Samples/selenium-grid-aks-keda/README.md

 #### Keda Triggers

-Configure KEDA to look at the Selenium Grid GraphQL endpoint.
+Configures KEDA to look at the Selenium Grid GraphQL endpoint.
 Note the fqdn includes the service name and namespace of the Selenium-Hub service.

 > The URL value from kedaSeleniumTriggers.yml is : http://selenium-hub.default.svc.cluster.local:4444/graphql' If you have deployed Selenium to a different namespace then you will need to change this.